Code-Institute-Submissions/Cy-2-30-QuizGamePP3-/README.md

 * After, the user is requested to inputs their name and the name is verified with requirements of more than 3 letters and number combination.
 * The user will go throught this loop until they fully meet the requirements.
 * When the requirements has been been met, the would be a welcome message.
-* The first questio would appear.
+* The first question would appear.
 * It is a total 20 questions with fun facts appearing before each question.
 * Fun facts are based on information about __Chrismas__.
 * When the user choose an option answer for the question, the answer would be verified.